moejoe1996/github-demo/Git_complete_guide.md

         `code ~/.gitconfig`: it opens the config file to make changes.

 ## Ignoring Unwanted files and Folders

     This file will contain a expression per line with patterns that GIT will ignore.
     This file takes regex patterns to exclude files or specific files `code .gitignore`: to create the file which GIT will ignore

-## Clean up and Push to github